 While initial planning of the site was occurring, Insight was able to control the adjacent H Street Self Storage property.
 Insight then controlled approximately 2.5 acres of land in the heart of the H Street Corridor.
 A long entitlement process ensued.
 Insight worked tirelessly beginning in 2011 with all stakeholders, including ANC 6A, ANC 6C, DDOT, DC Office of Planning and others until a 500,000 square feet mixed-use community was approved in June of 2013.

 In May of 2014, Insight and JP Morgan acquired the Self-Storage site for $12,000,000 and consolidated it with Insight’s Murry’s Grocery site.
 In September of 2014 demolition began for Insight’s $189,000,000 project.

 This transformative project includes 431 ultra-luxury residential units, a 47,158 square foot Whole Foods Grocery, a 31,909 square foot office user and 11,718 additional square feet of exciting and unique neighborhood retail.

 Initial delivery of residential units occurred in November 2016.
 Leasing is on-going and units are available for move-in.
 Whole Foods opened for business on March 1, 2017.
-Construction is expected to reach substantial completion in April of 2017.
+Construction was completed in April of 2017.

 The H Street Corridor is considered one of DC’s commercial and creative hubs with a large entertainment district that retains a distinct neighborhood character.
 The Apollo will become the heart of the residential and retail portion of the bustling H Street entertainment district.
 Over the past decade the area has experienced a resurgence of its visual and performing arts scene, hip bars, music venues, an array of independent retailers and a boom of high-end residences.